A WCCCSA Affiliate Program operated by Green River College

 Introduces the aesthetic and technical theories and techniques of digital photography.
 Through classroom instruction and ﬁeldtrips to exciting Tokyo neighborhoods such as Harajuku, Shibuya, Shinjuku, and Ueno, you will learn about camera and lens operation, memory cards, ﬁle formats, exposure, white balance, composition, lighting, creativity and image editing software.
 You will also visit various Tokyo photography museums and galleries.
 The course requires a digital camera and laptop computer.
 Rental cameras may be available through the GRC photo department.

-Humanities: Peoples of the World-Japanese Culture – 5 credits
+Humanities: Japanese Language and Culture – 5 credits (in-person)

 Offers an introduction to Japanese society and culture by examining its history, people, and traditions.
 You will engage in critical discussions about the differences between American and Japanese cultures.
 This course facilitates student orientation to Japan and will provide essential conversational Japanese language skills needed to communicate in basic daily life.
 Cultural and language activities may include welcome, Halloween, and sayonara parties, a game night, ﬁeld trips to shrines, temples, museums, pop culture centers and neighborhoods, a school festival, sports festival, food, movies, music, and daily interaction with your Japanese student campus attendant friends.